Temple-Hopping in Hong Kong

 4. Wong Tai Sin Temple

 Curious to know about different religions?
 Wong Tai Sin Temple is the perfect spot for you!
 This temple houses Buddhists, Taoists, and Confucians, and is known to make all worshippers’ requests come true.
 Despite it being one of the busiest temples in Hong Kong, individuals still come to visit as it is considered as one of the luckiest too.
 A tickling sight for the senses, it should definitely be in your list of temples to visit.

 5. Sha Tin Che Kung Temple

 Visiting temples isn’t just all about asking for good luck—it’s also a sign of wanting to feel relief and hope that better days are about to come.
-These temples should be on your must-see list on your next visit to Hong Kong where you can immerse yourself in nature and positive energy to clear your head and relax.
+These temples should be on your must-see list on your next visit to Hong Kong, where you can immerse yourself in nature and have positive energy to clear your head and relax.

 Learn more about Hong Kong and plan your next visit at discoverhongkong.com and @DiscoverHongKong on Facebook.

 Follow Out of Town Travel Blog on Facebook, Twitter, Instagram, Bloglovin, and Pinterest if you want more travel and tech-related updates.

 - Discover Wong Tai Sin And Tai O With Chef Shane Osborn In HKTB’s “Hong Kong Chefs’ Playbook”